-- Providers can use a new eye examination billing code for an initial examination of a new patient.
-A provider may also bill for a new member examination if a member has not been examined for 3 consecutive years by that provider/group. - A routine examination for an established patient in subsequent years can be billed as a follow up examination - Providers can continue to bill this way unless the member has not been examined for 3 consecutive years at that office, at which time the service may be billed with a new member examination code as indicated above - A medical examination may be billed if the member has the benefit as indicated in our State-Specific PRG - Follow -examinations for the same medical condition noted above may be billed based on the acuteness of the condition and the documented services provided - According to Medicare Carriers Manual Section 15501.1 H, if more than one evaluation and management (face-to-face) service is provided on the same day to the same patient, whether by the same provider or more than one provider in the same specialty in the same group, only one evaluation and management service may be billed.
-Optometrists and Ophthalmologists from the same group are considered the same specialty, for covered services provided within the scope of optometry, in each applicable state.
+- You can use a new eye examination billing code for an initial examination of a new patient.
+You may also bill for a new member examination if a member has not been examined for three (3) consecutive years by that provider/group - A routine examination for an established patient in subsequent years can be billed as a follow-up examination - You can continue to bill this way unless the member has not been examined for three (3) consecutive years at that office, at which time the service may be billed with a new member examination code as indicated above - A medical examination may be billed if the member has the benefit as indicated in March's State-Specific PRG - Follow-up examinations for the same medical condition noted above may be billed based on the acuteness of the condition and the documented services provided - According to Medicare Carriers Manual Section 15501.1 H, if more than one evaluation and management (face-to-face) service is provided on the same day to the same patient, whether by the same provider or more than one provider in the same specialty in the same group, only one evaluation and management service may be billed.
+Optometrists and Ophthalmologists from the same group are considered the same specialty, for covered services provided within the scope of optometry.
 Therefore, a comprehensive eye examination and a medical examination, such as a diabetic eye evaluation, may not be billed on the same date of service.
 Instead of billing two examinations separately, providers should select a level of service representative of the combined visits and submit the appropriate code for that level.
-The less extensive procedure is bundled into the more extensive procedure. - The services furnished and associated medical record documentation must meet the definition of the CPT code billed - This is important when providers bill the highest levels of visit and consultation codes.
+The less extensive procedure is bundled into the more extensive procedure.
+The services furnished and associated medical record documentation must meet the definition of the CPT code billed. - The services furnished and associated medical record documentation must meet the definition of the CPT code billed - This is important when providers bill the highest levels of visit and consultation codes.

-Example: For a provider to bill a comprehensive eye exam - new patient:
+Example: For you to bill a comprehensive eye exam - new patient:

-- The patient may not have been examined by a provider in the practice within the past 3 years - The history must meet the CPT code's definition of a comprehensive history - All components of an examination need to be recorded, including dilation or equivalent
+- The patient may not have been examined by a provider in the practice within the past three (3) years history must meet the CPT code's definition of a comprehensive history - All components of an examination need to be recorded, including dilation or equivalent

-The provider may use professional discretion whether to dilate at subsequent visits for existing patients, but dilation is expected at the initial visit and at least every 3 years.
+You may use professional discretion whether to dilate at subsequent visits for existing patients, but dilation is expected at the initial visit and at least every 3 years.

 - Medical necessity of a service is the overarching criterion for payment, in addition to the individual requirements of a CPT code.
 It would not be medically necessary or appropriate to bill a higher level of evaluation and management service when a lower level of service is warranted or performed.
-Similarly, it would not be warranted to bill for services if medical necessity is not established by standards of medical or optometric practice. - The date of service on the claim should always match the date of service on the medical record, and the medical record should include complete documentation related to all billed services. - The comprehensive nature of the examination codes includes a number of tests and evaluations.
+Similarly, it would not be warranted to bill for services if medical necessity is not established by standards of medical or optometric practice. - The date of service on the claim should always match the date of service on the medical record, and the medical record should include complete documentation related to all billed services - The comprehensive nature of the examination codes includes a number of tests and evaluations.
 Some of these procedures have their own CPT code.
 When these procedures are broken out and billed in conjunction with a comprehensive examination it is referred to as "unbundling" and is an inappropriate billing practice.
 This type of billing practice will be subject to action from a health plan or insurance carrier.